GautamRaj-12/obsidian-git-sync/everyday-utils/Error Handling.md

 ## Error object in JS
 - `Error` objects are thrown automatically when runtime errors occur.
-- The `Error` object can also be used as a base object for user-def
+- The `Error` object can also be used as a base object for user-defined exceptions.